Best Kitchen Layout Ideas, Including Pros and Cons

 Single-wall kitchen layout

 Single-wall or one-wall kitchens are arranged against one wall, as the name suggests.
-This compact kitchen design is a great solution for small spaces or oddly shaped rooms, as you only need one wall.
+This compact kitchen design is a great solution for small spaces or oddly shaped areas, as you only need one wall.
 Placing all your appliances, cabinets and countertops along a single wall is also practical and can save a lot of space.

 single-wall or one-wall kitchen layout